Amazon cover image

 Preface to the Revised English Edition -- Preface to the First English Edition -- Preface to the Dutch Edition -- Introduction -- PART I HABERMAS AND THE PHILOSOPHY OF SCIENCE -- 1 Habermas's Philosophy of the Natural Sciences -- 2 Analysis and Critique -- PART II EXPERIMENTATION AND REFERENTIAL REALISM -- 3 Experimentation in the Natural Sciences -- 4 Verifiability and Reference, Relativism and Realism -- 5 Specification and Application: Two Case Studies from the History and Philosophy of Quantum Mechanics Conclusion -- References -- POSTSCRIPT 2012 -- References to the Postscript -- Index.

-I: Springer eBooksSammanfattning: The book addresses the topical issue of scientific realism and it proposes a detailed account of a referential realism.
+In: Springer eBooksSummary: The book addresses the topical issue of scientific realism and it proposes a detailed account of a referential realism.
 This account exploits several fruitful ideas of Jürgen Habermas, it builds on an analysis of scientific experimentation, and it is developed through an in-depth case study of the history of quantum mechanics.
 The Revised edition, with a new postscript situates the book within the recent debates on the issues under discussion.

 Preface to the Revised English Edition -- Preface to the First English Edition -- Preface to the Dutch Edition -- Introduction -- PART I HABERMAS AND THE PHILOSOPHY OF SCIENCE -- 1 Habermas's Philosophy of the Natural Sciences -- 2 Analysis and Critique -- PART II EXPERIMENTATION AND REFERENTIAL REALISM -- 3 Experimentation in the Natural Sciences -- 4 Verifiability and Reference, Relativism and Realism -- 5 Specification and Application: Two Case Studies from the History and Philosophy of Quantum Mechanics Conclusion -- References -- POSTSCRIPT 2012 -- References to the Postscript -- Index.